DrakeRyzer/DrakeSW5E/0 Player's Handbook/Customization Options/Lightsaber Forms/Index.md

 ### Jar'Kai Form
 As a bonus action, each time you hit with an attack on this turn, you can move up to 5 feet without provoking opportunity attacks from the creature you hit.

-Additionally, if you take or have taken the Attack action this turn, you can engage in Double- or Two-Weapon Fighting once as a part of this bonus action.
+Additionally, if you take or have taken the Attack action this turn, you can engage in Double- or Two-Weapon Fighting once.

 ### Juyo Form
 "As a bonus action, you can increase your critical hit range with weapons by 1 until the start of your next turn.